mattymatty97/LTC_AsyncLoggers/README.md

 ### YEET the logs to their own thread!

+# For the users:

 remove any log related delays by processing them separately from the game stuff. the more logs your modpack generates the bigger the impact this mod has!

+# For the Developers:

+included in the zip there is an example Proxy class to use for soft-depending on this mod to allow you to log custom events/data to the sqliteDB

+#### <u>Any Data written to the database is  for debug purposes only and is not persistent</u>

+#### minimum version for API is <u>v1.6.0</u>

 Installation
 ------------